 While features vary by location, most HI USA hostels offer secure in-room storage for your belongings and secure baggage storage before and after check-out.
 Front desks at our larger city locations are staffed 24 hours a day, and only hostel guests are allowed past our hostel lobbies.
 Please don’t hesitate to speak with any of our hostel staff if you have any questions about safety or security on site.

 Within the HI USA brand, each hostel is unique and has its own personality and style.
 The common theme is the quality of the accommodations for our travelers.

-Guests can choose dormitory-style accommodation in male, female, or co-ed rooms, and most hostels have private rooms as well.
+Guests can choose dormitory-style accommodation in male, female, or mixed-gender rooms, and most hostels have private rooms as well.